 7. High-yield savings accounts

-Highly liquid assets and accounts
+Mid to long term highly liquid assets and accounts

 8. Certificates of deposit

 We already know that CDs are a great option for a highly liquid investment.
 If you don’t need a short-term, highly liquid asset, you can forgo the no-penalty CD for a traditional option.
+Terms from a CD can range from 6 months to 5 years.

 11. Taxable investment accounts

-Taxable investment accounts can hold stocks, bonds, ETFs, and mutual funds.
+Taxable investment accounts can hold stocks, bonds, ETFs, Index funds and mutual funds.
 You can open this kind of account via a brokerage.
 Once you sell your assets, they’ll be available as cash, usually within days.

 Remember, though, that your assets will be vulnerable to market conditions, so you may have to sell them at a loss in some cases.